-'''

 COURSE ETIQUETTE, POLICIES AND ADDITIONAL RESOURCES:

-'''

-Classroom Etiquette: Please turn off cell phones, laptops and other electronic devices during class.
+Classroom Etiquette: Please turn off cell phones, laptops and other electronic devices during class (unless you are using a tablet for note taking only).

 Quiz/Exam Policy: No calculators, cell phones, computers, mp3 players, slide rules, abaci, Addiators, Napier's bones, Difference/Analytical Engines, Pascalinas, Antikythera mechanisms, etc. may be used.
 In other words I want you to only use your brain and the hard work you put into this course to earn your grade.
 You may not talk to each other in the classroom while other students are working, even if you are done.
 Please keep your eyes on your own paper.
 Do not look at notes, books, etc. while working.
 Work through the problem on your own and you will do fine (and save us both a lot of trouble).